 About The Old School Kitchen:

-In 2018, Farrell took her experimental work and research findings into the public forum in Italy and the USA as a way to connect her audience with Roman Food Archaeology and reconnect class participants to their food roots and to food origins in general.
+In 2018, Farrell took her experimental work and research findings into the public forum in Italy and the USA as a way to connect her audience with Roman Food Archaeology and reconnect class participants to their food-roots and to food origins in general.
 The audiences were so responsive that Farrell was moved to develop more public education programming for the 2019 year.
 Farrell is proud to launch “The Old School Kitchen”, a touring public education programme that continues the immersive process of ‘cooking it old school’ through lectures and hands-on ‘edible archaeology’ workshops for participants in public, museum and educational settings.
 Programmes are available for children and adults and everyone in between!
-2019 bookings include The Walters Museum in Baltimore, Maryland, Castello di Potentino in Tuscany (Italy), Trinity College Dublin (Ireland), and Museo della via Ostiense – Porta San Paolo in Rome (Italy), The National Archaeological Museum of Florence (Florence, Italy), The Archaeological Museum of Anzio (Italy), The Frontline Club in London (UK), and The Museum of the Bible (Washington, DC).
+2019 bookings include The Walters Museum in Baltimore, Maryland, Castello di Potentino in Tuscany (Italy), Trinity College Dublin (Ireland), Spazio Sinopie in Rome (Italy), The National Archaeological Museum of Florence (Florence, Italy), The Archaeological Museum of Anzio (Italy), The Frontline Club in London (UK), and The Museum of the Bible (Washington, DC).

 Sample Presentation Formats: